facebook/react/docs/_posts/2016-02-19-new-versioning-scheme.md

 ## What Happened to 1.0.0?

 Part of React's growth and popularity is that it is stable and performant in production.
 People have long asked what React v1.0 will look.
 Technically some breaking changes are important to avoid stagnating, but we still achieve stability by making it easy to upgrade.
 If major version numbers indicate API stability and engender trust that it can be used in production, then we got there a long time ago.
+There are too many preconceived notions of what v1.0 is.
+We're still following semver.
 We're just communicating stability by moving the 0 from the beginning to the end.

 ## Breaking Changes